zeromake/quasar/docs/src/pages/quasar-cli-webpack/developing-pwa/configuring-pwa.md

 You can freely edit these files.
 Notice a few things:

-1. `register-service-worker.[js|ts]` is automatically imported into your app (like any other /src file).
+1. `register-service-worker.js` is automatically imported into your app (like any other /src file).
 It registers the service worker (created by Workbox or your custom one, depending on workbox plugin mode -- quasar.config file > pwa > workboxPluginMode) and you can listen for Service Worker's events.
 You can use ES6 code.
-2. `custom-service-worker.[js|ts]` will be your service worker file ONLY if workbox plugin mode is set to "InjectManifest" (quasar.config file > pwa > workboxPluginMode: 'InjectManifest').
+2. `custom-service-worker.js` will be your service worker file ONLY if workbox plugin mode is set to "InjectManifest" (quasar.config file > pwa > workboxPluginMode: 'InjectManifest').
 Otherwise, Workbox will create a service-worker file for you.
 3. It makes sense to run [Lighthouse](https://developers.google.com/web/tools/lighthouse/) tests on production builds only.

 ::: tip
-Read more on `register-service-worker.[js|ts]` and how to interact with the Service Worker on [Handling Service Worker](/quasar-cli-webpack/developing-pwa/handling-service-worker) documentation page.
+Read more on `register-service-worker.js` and how to interact with the Service Worker on [Handling Service Worker](/quasar-cli-webpack/developing-pwa/handling-service-worker) documentation page.
 :::

 ## quasar.config file